guerrerocarlos/hp-test/task1/frontend/README.md

 # Vue.js frontend that accomplishes these tasks:

-Create a Vue.js app that accomplishes the following:

  - Makes an API request to the above route to fetch the albums
  - Displays the albums (as thumbnail &amp; title) in a grid
  - Has a live search box to filter (on client-side) the currently displayed albums